Simple Sides: Healthy Summer Fruit Drinks

-Many of the recipes presented here will seem very basic, this is by design.
-It is hoped that these simple preparations will provide the culinary foundation and confidence to inspire kids to try more challenging recipes as their experience and confidence in the kitchen develops.
+Many of the recipes presented here will seem very basic -- this is by design.
+It is hoped that these simple preparations will provide the culinary foundation and confidence to inspire kids to try more challenging recipes as their experience in the kitchen develops.
 Melissa’s encourages parents to find the time to gather as a family unit at least once a week for a dinner that everyone pitches in to prepare.
-It’s a wonderful way to teach a child basic culinary skills and, more importantly, cooking with your children will build memories in all of your hearts forever.
-“No one is born a great cook, one learns by doing” – Julia Child.
+It’s a wonderful way to teach a child some basic culinary skills and, more importantly, cooking with your children will build memories in all of your hearts forever.

-The consumption of sugary drinks is a major contributing factor in the obesity epidemic among children in this country.
-Depending on the brand, a 20-ounce soda contains the equivalent of 16-18 teaspoons of sugar or 240 calories!
-Now super-size this to a 64-ounce cola drink and make that 768 calories!
-Worse, those “liquid candy” calories are not the same as calories from solid food calories as they do not come with a feeling of being full, so kids do not compensate by eating less.
-Most parents would balk at letting a child guzzle down a glass of sugar-water yet that is exactly what they are ordering for their kids at the TAKE OUT window!
-Consuming sugar-sweetened beverages is associated with weight gain/obesity, type-2 diabetes, heart disease, kidney diseases, non-alcoholic liver disease and tooth decay.
-Otherwise they are just fine.
+Rising consumption of sugary drinks has been a major contributor to the obesity epidemic in this country.
+A typical 20-ounce soda contains 15 to 18 teaspoons of sugar and upwards of 240 calories; a 64-ounce cola drink could have up to 700 calories!
+People who drink this “liquid candy” do not feel as full as if they had eaten the same amount of calories from solid foods, so do not compensate by eating less.
+Most parents would balk at letting a child guzzle down a glass of sugar-water, yet that is exactly what they are ordering for their kids at the TAKE OUT window!
+Frequently drinking sugar-sweetened beverages is associated with weight gain/obesity, type-2 diabetes, heart disease, kidney diseases, non-alcoholic liver disease and tooth decay.
 While they are called “soft” drinks, the category is very hard on the body’s metabolism and even harder on the nation’s healthcare costs in tending to all the collateral damage caused by these drinks.

-While a child’s “sweet tooth” needs to be quenched, especially on a hot July day, there are several healthy alternative that are also fun to prepare.
-Fruit contains a kind of sugar called fructose that, unlike sucrose in colas or table sugar, does not cause abrupt fluctuations in blood sugar levels because the body digests it more slowly than sucrose.
-Also, unlike refined sugar, natural fructose contains vitamins, minerals, and antioxidants.
+And what about those natural sugars in fruits, are they healthy?
+Fruit contains a kind of sugar called fructose.
+Unlike sucrose, or table sugar, fructose does not cause abrupt fluctuations in blood sugar levels because the body digests it more slowly than sucrose, due to the fiber content of all fruits.
+Also, unlike refined sugar, natural fructose contains vitamins, minerals, fiber, antioxidants and hydrating water.
 BTW, fruit fructose is not to be confused with “high-fructose” corn syrup, which is really a super-refined sugar to be avoided.
-Showing kids how to make refreshing drinks sweetened by the natural sugars found in fruits is a great way to wean them off all those empty calories of branded “sugar water” on the grocery shelf.
+Showing kids how to make refreshing drinks sweetened by the natural sugars found in fruits will quench the thirst on a hot summer’s day with beneficial nutrients rather than all those empty calories of harmful sugar water.

-Here are three different types of hot weather refreshers that kids can whip up themselves with minimal adult supervision using a blender or food processor.
-The youngest of aspiring chefs can easily make the very simple grape soda; the fruit slush and classic smoothie recipes both have a few more ingredients that need to be prepped, so are best suited for the child with some kitchen experience.
+Here are three different kinds of hot weather refreshers that kids can whip up themselves with minimal adult supervision using a blender or food processor.
+The preparation of each recipe ranges in difficulty from a very simple grape soda that the youngest of aspiring chefs can easily make, to slightly more complex recipes for a fruit slush and a classic smoothie for the child with a little more culinary experience.

-GRAPE SODA: A child of almost any age can make this sparkling soda with a blender.
-Do not skip the frozen grape “ice cubes” in this recipe as the whole fruit provides the fiber that is key to digesting the sugar in the grape juice.
-While this drink could be made without the lemon juice or the agave, both add flavor accents that complement the grape juice.
-They also give the beginner cook a short list of ingredients to follow beyond just combining the seltzer water and grapes, which is good practice with refreshly delicious results!
+Grape Soda: A child of almost any age can make this sparkling soda with a blender.
+Do not skip the frozen grape ice cubes in this recipe as they provide the fiber that is a key to digesting the sugar in the grape juice.
+While this drink could be made without the lemon juice or the agave, both do add accent flavors that complement the grape juice.
+They also provide a short ingredient list for a beginner to follow – good practice with delicious results!

 2 cups seedless red grapes